kuyucuburak/reachard/reachard-di/README.md

 ## Pros vs Cons

 So there are a lot of dependency injection (DI) libraries like dagger.
 Why should you use Reachard instead of it?
 It really depends on the project you work on.
 Let me mention about advantage and disadvantage of Reachard:

-**Advantage:** DI libraries, especially like Dagger, sometimes can be difficult to build in your project.
-But Reachard doesn't need any code to build.
-No factory creations, no annotations, no annotation processors etc. You just use `Reachard` instance to manage your objects.
+**Advantage:** DI libraries, especially like Dagger, sometimes can be difficult to build in your annotation processors etc. You just use `Reachard` instance to manage your objects.

 **Disadvantage:** You don't have a way to tell how to create your instances to Reachard unlike dagger.
 You have to actually create all of your objects by yourself and put it into the Reachard.